DHMementoz/Memento/README.md

 The executables read the input trace from stdin (redirect from a file).

-The trace, for 1D traces, needs to be of the format
+The trace, for 1D traces, needs to be of the format<br/>

-%d %d %d %d
+%d %d %d %d<br/>

-where these are the four bytes of the IP address.
+where these are the four bytes of the IP address.<br/>

-For 2D traces, each line has the format
+For 2D traces, each line has the format<br/>

-%d %d %d %d %d %d %d %d
+%d %d %d %d %d %d %d %d<br/>
 where the first four bytes are the src-ip and the next four are the dst-ip.

 You can see an example trace here: https://github.com/ranbenbasat/RHHH/blob/master/dataSample